mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

     $ sudo apt-get update
     $ sudo apt-get install -y kubectl

  Thats it!
-Now you have setuped Kubernetes.
+Now your Kubernetes is ready.

   # Nginx Setup<br/>
    Create a [Dockerfile](https://github.com/mithunvikram/nginx-docker/blob/master/Dockerfile) for nginx and build the image.The first command enters the into the minikube VM.